pcardotatgit/XDR_Workflows_and_Stuffs/1-Create_a_Webex_Team_Bot_Target/readme.md

 Create another global string variable named **webex_alert_room_id** for example and configure as it's value, the Webex Room ID attached to your Webex Team Bot.

-OK done, you are good to go.
+OK done, you are good to go to next steps.

 # Interact with your Webex Team Bot

-Let's see how to send messages to our room thanks to a SecureX activity.
+Let's see how to send messages to our room thanks to XDR workflows.

 Create a new workflow.